brpx/grafly-api-doc/migration.md

     "genres": [] of integers,       # ...references to genre objects.
   },

   "objects": {              # ...referenced objects, not migrated again if already seen before.
     "authors": [] of {
       "id": integer,        # ...this author object's ID (unique).
+      "legacy_id": string,  # ...this author's legacy ID (opaque, for future reference).
       "name": string,       # ...in plain text.
       "role": string,       # ...in plain text.
       "email": string,      # ...in plain text.
       "photo": integer,     # ...reference to a media object of type "image".
       "bio": string,        # ...in plain text.
       "twitter": string,    # ...Twitter username without the leading "@".
       "facebook": string,   # ...Facebook username as it appears in "facebook.com/<username>".
       "url": string,
     },